Medical Marijuana Disability Discrimination Lawyers in Missouri

 Are Your Documents in Order?

 Before you can attempt to sue your employer for discrimination, you must be prepared to establish that you are, in fact, a legal medical marijuana patient.
-This fact isn’t evidenced by your use of medical marijuana, but rather your Physician Certification Form and your Patient Identification Card.
+This fact isn’t evidenced by your use of medical marijuana but rather by your Physician Certification Form and your Patient Identification Card.

 Not only do you need to have both documents, but they must be valid.
 That means your physician has signed off on medical marijuana use for a still-valid period of time and that your patient identification card is free from errors or other restrictions.